Ancient Wisdom for Immune Health!

 Support your lungs ability to fight infections with yogic breathing techniques

 Deep, calm and regular breathing supports our immune health, brings more oxygen to our lungs.
 Add antibacterial and antiviral essential oils like tea tree, lemon balm, thyme, eucalyptus and cinnamon for a deep healing experience.
 My favorite is Legends, a blend of essential oils from David Crow’s floracopeia.com.
 Legends is a historically accurate version of an EO blend known as “Thieves Vinegar” used as protection from epidemics in the Middle Ages.

 Ayurvedic Herbal Recommendations

-Doctor of Ayurvedic Medicine, Dr. Marc Halpern recommends that at the first signs of feeling run down, you use herbal anti-microbial and anti-viral like turmeric , echinacea, neem and goldenseal.
-One of my favorite teas is to steep in hot water equal parts of turmeric root, echinacea and licorice bark.
+Doctor of Ayurvedic Medicine, Dr. Marc Halpern recommends that at the first signs of feeling run down, you use herbal antimicrobial and antiviral agents like turmeric, echinacea, neem and goldenseal.
+One of my favorite immune strengthening teas is to steep in hot water equal parts of turmeric root, echinacea and licorice bark.
 Also he recommends that you take high doses of Vitamin C (Esther-C 6000 mg daily), as well as zinc picolinate, you can read the benefits of zinc here, and then of course rest!